 We can help to apply to open bank accounts for an individual, not for profit, body corporate or local Vanuatu company with any of the commercial banks in Vanuatu, including ANZ Bank, Bred Bank, BSP Vanuatu, National Bank of Vanuatu, and Wanfuteng Bank.

-Accounts can be opened in major currencies, including AUD, USD, EURO and GBP, and there are no exchange controls in Vanuatu.
+Accounts can generally be opened in major currencies, including AUD, USD, EURO and GBP, and there are no exchange controls in Vanuatu.

 We can assist you with your bank application and liaison, including arranging meeting with a bank representative if required.